ivosdc/svelte-labeled-input/README.md

 The styled and labeled input "html"-element offers the optional parameters:
 ```
-    export let name;        // id and name of the component in DOM
+    name;        // id and name of the component in DOM
-    export let placeholder; // Placeholder for no input value
+    placeholder; // Placeholder for no input value
-    export let value;       // Value of the input field.
+    value;       // Value of the input field.
-    export let label;       // Label of the input field
+    label;       // Label of the input field
-    export let type         // default "text". ["text", "area", "number", "password"]
+    type         // default "text". ["text", "area", "number", "password"]
-    export let validator;   // text validation function.
+    validator;   // text validation function.
 Returns [true || false].
 Dispatches an Error-Event on `false`
-    export let errormessage;// Errormessage for validation error
+    errormessage;// Errormessage for validation error

     min, max for inpt{type=number}